 The PAP is made up of doctors, psychologists, scientists and a nurse.
 All members of the panel have been involved in research into Williams Syndrome and they all give their time on a voluntary basis.

 Individually, they also offer clinical advice to the Chief Executive when families raise concerns or questions to the Foundation about their Williams child or adult.
-Where this to be a face to face meeting, it is always important to involve the main professional carer for the individual, such as their GP or consultant paediatrician/physician.
-The PAP makes every effort to support regional and national conferences and to keep up to date on any international studies into Williams Syndrome.
+Where this is to be a face-to-face meeting, it is always important to involve the main professional carer for the individual, such as their GP or consultant paediatrician/physician.
+The PAP makes every effort to support regional and national conferences and to keep up-to-date on any international studies into Williams Syndrome.

 Members are welcome to attend any of the PAP meetings by contacting the office.